Ukrainian Olympic official 'willing to sell tickets to black market'

 A spokesperson for the International Olympic Committee (IOC) said :"We take these allegations very seriously indeed.
 If proven we will not hesitate to impose tough sanctions."

-Jeremy Summers, an expert in sports law who provided legal counsel at the Sydney 2000 Olympic Games, told BBC London the latest revelations were particularly embarrassing for the IOC.'It stinks'
+Jeremy Summers, an expert in sports law who provided legal counsel at the Sydney 2000 Olympic Games, told BBC London the latest revelations were particularly embarrassing for the IOC.

 "The IOC tried to sharpen its act for itself and the various other Olympic committees, following the scandals of the late 1990s (namely, allegations of bribery to win the right to host the 2002 Winter Olympics in Salt Lake City).